A. Victoria Mixon, Editor

 Happy holidays!
 Watch for a new look for the website in the New Year, along with a co-interview with literary agent extraordinaire and author Donald Maass and independent editor Lisa Rector-Maass, a brand-new Free Edit project like the HOOKS project last fall, and hopefully even a brilliant way to bring back the old posts, which we’ve been mulling over lately.
 Yes, there is a very real possibility!
 Stay tuned—

-2 Responses to “Linking to Glimmer Train”
+2 thoughts on “Linking to Glimmer Train

-1. I left you a little something on my blog. :)
+I left you a little something on my blog. 🙂

-2. Victoria said on
+2. Victoria says:

 Andrew!
 Thank you so much!

 I have tried and TRIED to thank you in the comments on your site, but for some reason it won’t accept my OpenID.
-It says it can’t verify the existence of http://victoriamixon.com.
+It says it can’t verify the existence of https://victoriamixon.com/.
 Granted, there are times when I can’t verify my existence, myself, but this should not be one of those times.

 If you want to cut & paste this into a comment on your site, please do.
 I would definitely like to be among those gracious enough to say thank you!